School of Nursing

 - Educate a diverse population of men and women for professional generalist nursing practice in a variety of settings.

-- Prepare for global improvement through individual, collaborative, and interdisciplinary efforts.
+- Prepare for global improvement of healthcare through individual, collaborative and interdisciplinary efforts.

 - Provide an environment and infrastructure that supports faculty teaching, scholarship, research, service and practice.